 It’s a meditative step even if it doesn’t feel like it.
 It eventually grows our ability to be in the ‘now’ and give our attention to what’s truly important.

 So what should you give your attention to during a decluttering session?
 The ones I focus on with my clients are truly understanding the activities you’d like to do in that room, the “feel” you want when you’re in there… or the connection with friends, family or yourself that you want to experience there once it’s done.
 When you give your attention to these important aspects, instead of to the clutter, (aka the thoughts in meditation), you are, in my eyes, meditating.

 The broader impact of this is that you get to strengthen that ‘muscle’ that allows you to give your attention more fully to friends, family and ultimately yourself.
 You create space in your mind and soul.
 You open yourself up to new experiences, new connections and renewal.
 You’re creating possibilities and opening yourself up to the world.
 Not so different to meditation is it?

 What do you think?
-Is decluttering a physical meditation?
-Share your thoughts below.
+Is decluttering a form of meditation, a physical kind?
+Share your thoughts in the WellSorted Facebook Group.